very-good-science/data-ethics-club/site/join_in/meetings/2023/05-may/17-05-23_meeting.md

 In conclusion they say that "while SCMs are not sufficient to ensure accountability, a correct understanding of the underlying causal mechanisms is necessary for any notion of accountability...
 SCMs are a powerful tool to analyze systems and, if they are not accountable, provide a well-reasoned argument why this is the case, and how the system should be improved."

+*Note for references mentioned here, please refer to the paper link*

 ### Discussion points